Can You Wax A Car Wrap

 Carpet and floor mats are another type of car wrap that you can use on your vehicle.
 Carpet and floor mats come in a variety of sizes and styles, so they will fit almost any vehicle.
 They also have a neoprene backing, which makes them moisture-resistant and helps keep the mat in place during driving.
 Carpet and floor mats should be replaced every three years or when the adhesive begins to wear down.

-See also How To Ceramic Wax A Car
+See also How To Take Care Of A Brazilian Wax

 How to wax a car wrap